Researcher and Supervisor Development Training Privacy Notice

 Our Data Protection Officer can be contacted at DPO@ljmu.ac.uk.

-For information about how the wider University uses personal data please see the Privacy Notice section of our website.
+For information about how the wider university uses personal data, please see the Privacy notice section of our website.

 Information we are collecting

-We may also collect the following information:
+We may also collect additional information where relevant, including:

 Why we are collecting your data and the legal basis for this